Thurber House — Summer Writing Camp — Literary Center and James Thurber Museum

 • Three new outfits for Thurbear and hundreds of Thurbear hugs

-• One brand new, “Ferrari” pencil sharpener (plus two we had to put to rest)!
+• One brand new, “Ferrari” pencil sharpener (plus two we had to “retire”)!

 • Endless ideas